slatedocs/slate/source/includes/administration/_notification_categories.md

 ```

 Delete a notification category.
-You must ensure that this category has no associated
+You must ensure that this category has no associated notification.